-Colorado home buyers who are considering buying a newly built home should know that defects are common, and those defects can pose immediate problems.
+Colorado home buyers considering buying a newly built home should know that defects are common, and those defects can pose immediate problems.

 Denver’s population growth, in particular, has even spurred legislators to overhaul the state’s construction-defects law.